h2oai/h2o4gpu/FAQ.md

 backends, even if we haven't written a wrapper, bundling seems easiest via a bit of bash magic.

+### Will we create wrappers for all sklearn functions ###

+We will rely upon the community developers to create any additional wrappers.
+The scikit-learn design decision to have many wrappers that call very similar backend classes leads to excessive code that becomes difficult to maintain.
+We have created wrappers for several cases, but we will focus development on improving the primary classes and adding advanced features rather than creating individual wrappers that only vary by one or a few parameters of the back end class.

+In cases where some base classes completely reproduce scikit-learn, we can remove the base wrapper and any sub-classes in scikit-learn will automatically use the base class.

 ### How is this different from scikit-cuda,  pycuda, magma, cula, etc. ###

 [Scikit-cuda](https://github.com/lebedov/scikit-cuda) and